segmentio/segment-docs/src/connections/destinations/catalog/impact-partnership-cloud/index.md

 4. Go to the [Impact Partnership Cloud Settings](https://app.impact.com){:target="_blank"}, find and copy the "Account SID", "Auth Token", and "Campaign ID".
 5. Back in the Impact Partnership Cloud destination settings in Segment, enter the "Account SID", "Auth Token", and "Campaign ID".

-> warning ""
+> warning "Workspace owner required for OAuth setup"
-> To enable OAuth between Impact and Segment, a Segment workspace owner must complete the process.
-If you encounter any issues, verify your workspace settings to confirm your authorization as a workspace owner.
+> Only a Segment workspace owner can enable OAuth between Impact and Segment.
+If you run into during setup, check your workspace settings to verify you have the required permissions.

 ## Page